metamath/metamath-exe/fuzz/README.md

 This is a cousin of the `open-prove-floating` bug: both come from the spare `g_MathToken[]` slots used for error recovery not being set up as carefully as real tokens.

+### open-let-self-assign

+`asciiToTt()` in mmwtex.c deliberately writes `let(&ttstr, ttstr);` twice (near lines 980 and 985), commented "Purge stack to prevent overflow by 'mid'".  `let()` then reaches `strcpy(*target, source)` with both arguments the same pointer, and `strcpy` with overlapping source and destination is undefined.
+Reproduces on master directly.

+### open-unify-oob

+Heap overflow read in `unify()` at mmunif.c:795, reached through `unifyH()` from `uniqueUnif()` during PROVE.

+This one is only *reachable* after the `symbolLenExists` fix: on master the same input dies earlier in `parseStatements()`, so the READ never completes and unification never runs.
+Applying only that one-line fix to master reproduces this bug exactly, which is how it was confirmed to be pre-existing rather than newly introduced.

 ## Limitations